robflop/megumin.love/README.md

 #### Using the master branch instead of releases does not guarantee receiving a working version of the website.
 I work on the site on my own pace and don't always update the master branch to a working state (especially when i am working on new features), so if you want a version that's guaranteed to work, use a release version -- optimally the latest.

-If you add to the errorTemplates, you will have to create the actual html files for these in the `src/pages/errorTemplates/` folder aswell, otherwise this setting will not take effect.
+If you add to the errorTemplates, you will have to create the actual html files for these in the `src/pages/errorTemplates/` folder as well, otherwise this setting will not take effect.

 Update interval in the config represents minutes, following the cronjob syntax, so the max value is 60 (meaning once every hour).